 CCHP-RN Recertification Requirements: Completion of at least 18 nursing contact hours, with six specific to correctional health care.

-If you have an excellent benefits package at work that includes an education allowance, try to get a National Commission on Correctional Health Care conference.
+If you have a great benefits package at work that includes an education allowance, try to attend a National Commission on Correctional Health Care conference or an American Correctional Association conference.
 You won’t regret it.
-However, that won’t work for a looming due date.
-Looming due dates require immediate results.
-Here are four go-to places for correctional nursing online CE.
+However, that won’t help you for a fast-approaching due date.
+This requires the ability to take the class and get a certificate of completion immediately upon successful completion.
+Most often, this requires achieving a passing grade on a written exam.
+Here are three go-to places for correctional nursing online Continuing Education hours.

 Sources of Correctional Nursing Continuing Education

 That’s it for my quick list of correctional healthcare continuing education.
-Do you have a favorite online source that I missed?
+Do you have a favorite online resource that I missed?
 Share your secrets in the comments section of this post.